NCVA-VB/handbook/common/usavnationalchampionships.md

 # **National Events**

 ## USAV Junior National Volleyball Championships
-For complete information on the JNC’s, check USA Volleyball’s website at {{url_usav}}.
+For complete information on the JNCs, check USA Volleyball’s website at {{url_usav}}.
 Information on dates, divisions, location, and schedule are located on the site along with information on entry costs, procedures, and hotel accommodations.
 A complete download of the Pre-Tournament Booklet will also be available.
 Some of the information may be duplicated on the NCVA website.

 USA Volleyball requires all teams to register online through their website at {{url_usav}}.